-Even though this needs to be proven for a much larger set of theories and black hole solutions, it is already very tempting to surmise that the left- and right-moving variables are in precise correspondence to F-terms and D-terms in supergravity.
-In other words, the left-moving sector would only feel the chiral superspace corrections, while the right-moving sector only the full superspace corrections to the effective action.
-If this is proven to be the case, it would be clear that the natural variables indeed play a crucial role in understanding the perturbative corrections in supergravity and string theory.
+Even though this needs to be proven for a much larger set of theories and black hole solutions, this result is already very suggestive that the main structure and appeal of the left- and right-moving sectors, taking simple form in terms of the corresponding chemical potentials, is preserved with the inclusion of higher derivative corrections.
+This is to be contrasted with the area product formulas of \cite{Cvetic:2010mn,Castro:2012av} that were shown in \cite{Castro:2013pqa,Detournay:2012ug} to generically lose their mass-independence in the presence of higher derivatives, ultimately leading this research direction to lose momentum.
+If we instead push the present results further and prove that the left- and right-moving structure is preserved with arbitrary higher derivatives, it would be clear that the natural variables indeed play a crucial role in understanding the perturbative corrections in supergravity and string theory.